-6.2 The headteacher
+6.3 The Headteacher

 The headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-science components of RSE (see Section 7).
+The headteacher is also responsible for ensuring that appropriately trained staff deliver content, using outside agencies if needed.

-6.3 Staff
+6.4 Staff